Vanille-N/website/data/treebor/src/shared.md

 a read.
 Since mutable references also permit read-only access it should be obvious that child reads are allowed, but what happens on a foreign read ?

-The Borrow Tracker suggests that the mutable reference should be killed completely, but we argue that it should merely become `Frozen`.
+The Borrow Checker suggests that the mutable reference should be killed completely, but we argue that it should merely become `Frozen`.
 In other words a mutable reference is downgraded to a shared reference when other shared references start accessing the data immutably.